ZahoorMehadi/ECOMMERCE-SALES-DATA/README.md

 # ECOMMERCE-SALES-DATA
-POWER BI DASHBOARD
+* POWER BI DASHBOARD
-Used a complex parameters to drill down in worksheet and customization using Filter and slicers.
+* Used a complex parameters to drill down in worksheet and customization using Filter and slicers.
-Created connection, join new table , calculation to manipulate data.
+* Created connection, join new table, calculation to manipulate data.
-Used different type of  customized visualization.
+* Used different type of customized visualization.